crodier/software-blog/_posts/2023-09-22-message-formats.md

-This approach of gRPC directly between microservices is generally preferred for the consideration of cost benefits of the alternatives for generating binary message servers; primarly cost.
-There is no other system like gRPC and Protobufs with this degree of support, well documentd and easy to use.
+This approach of gRPC directly between microservices is generally preferred for the consideration of cost benefits of the alternatives for generating binary message servers; primarily cost.
+There is no other system like gRPC and Protobufs with this degree of support.

+gRPC is well documented and easy to use.

 ### Additional benefits of Protos

 Another key benefit of Protos is the compile time safety.

 The code generated forces any compile safe language to use field names which are known to exist and work *at compile time*.
-When you give up this compile (or in other languages **lint** time safety) you are losing a key build time verification and pushing it to runtime.
+When you give up this compile (or in other languages **lint** time safety) you are losing a key build time verification step, and delaying it to runtime.

 Advocates of unit testing may claim that you should anyway have 100% test coverage.
-Suffice it to say, making this claim is not reasonable in a startup or most business environments, and is more of a hypothetical than practical argument without any regard for the reality of costs of unit testing.
+Suffice it to say, making this claim is not reasonable in a startup or most business environments, and is more of a hypothetical than practical argument.

 Anyone who has observed the relative cost and complexity of a very large distributed python system vs. the same